 Think about where you will advertise for volunteers.
-It may depend on what you are recruiting for and, for example, whether it is to meet a short term emergency, or provide a longer term service.
+It may depend on what you are recruiting for and, for example, whether it is to meet a short term emergency or provide a long term service.
 Consider social media, as well as posters, leaflet drops, local magazine/newspaper ads.
 Some job-search websites have volunteer sections too.

 Management, support and supervision

 Support of volunteers requires consideration of their needs, including: